sourabhkarnani/weatherapp/README.md

 After that, follow the instructions on the screen.

-Learn more about React Storybook:
+Learn More About React Storybook:

 * Screencast: [Getting Started with React Storybook](https://egghead.io/lessons/react-getting-started-with-react-storybook)
 * [GitHub Repo](https://github.com/storybooks/storybook)